yadav20khushi/AI_Book_Recommender/README.md

    -->for _ in range(5):<br>
       .....print(built_prompt("fantasy", "children"))<br>
    **result**: What are 5 highly-rated fantasy books for children readers?<br>
                What are 5 highly-rated fantasy books for children readers? <br>
                Can you suggest five fantasy books for someone in the children category?<br>
                Give me a list of 5 fantasy books that are great for children.<br>
                Recommend 5 fantasy books suitable for children.<br>
   - **Test 2**: *to validate clova API call integration*<br>
     -->from apps.recommendations.recommendation import get_recommendations<br>
     -->books = get_recommendations('fantasy','children')<br>
     -->print(books)<br>
   **result**: ['The Hobbit by J.R.R.
 Tolkien', 'Percy Jackson and the Olympians by Rick Riordan', "Harry Potter and the Sorcerer's Stone by J.K.
 Rowling", 'Eragon by Christopher Paolini', 'The                     Chronicles of Narnia by C.S.
 Lewis']<br>
    --> PromptLog.objects.all()<br>
-  **result**: <QuerySet [<PromptLog: PromptLog (2025-05-18 07:40:31.162822+00:00): I'm looking for fantasy books ...>, <PromptLog: PromptLog (2025-05-18 07:47:11.744921+00:00): What are 5 highly-rated fantas...>]>
+  **result**: <QuerySet [<PromptLog: PromptLog (2025-05-18 07:40:31.162822+00:00): I'm looking for fantasy books ...>, <PromptLog: PromptLog (2025-05-18 07:47:11.744921+00:00): What are 5 highly-                 rated fantas...>]>